 This week marks the end of Grief Awareness Week, which runs from 2nd December to 8th December.
-Whilst many are buzzing with Christmas cheer and excitement, for some families the festive period is experienced with a heavy heart as the feelings of loss and grief for loved ones are felt even more keenly.
+Whilst many are buzzing with Christmas cheer and excitement, for some families, the festive period is experienced with a heavy heart as the feelings of loss and grief for loved ones are felt even more keenly.
 The time that marks family traditions and celebrations with family and friends who may be no longer with us can make this period a painful time of year.
-It is our hope, with this blog, that amongst the busy-ness of Christmas shopping and other preparations, that we can take a moment to pause and think of those families who may need some support right now, to help them through a difficult time of year, and in particular, to help provide information and support to help children cope with the initial stages of grief and beyond.

-Bereavement can cause many different symptoms and they affect people in different ways.
+Bereavement can cause many different symptoms, and they affect people in different ways.
 This time of year can be especially difficult for children and their families who have recently lost, or are still grieving the loss of, a loved one.
 This could be the loss of a family member, friend or even a pet.

-Remember, there is no right or wrong way to feel and, as well as bereavement, there are other types of loss in our lives such as the end of a relationship, or losing a job or home.
+Remember, there is no right or wrong way to feel, and, as well as bereavement, there are other types of loss in our lives, such as the end of a relationship or losing a job or home.

 To help understand the different emotions loss can bring, it can help to look at the 7 stages of grief:

 - Shock – Feelings of shock are unavoidable, even if we have had time to prepare for the loss of a loved one.
-A person in shock after grief may appear like their usual selves but this is often due to the fact that the reality of the situation has not yet sunk in.
+A person in shock after grief may appear like their usual selves, but this is often due to the fact that the reality of the situation has not yet sunk in.

 - Denial – This is common after a bereavement.
 Emotions can become so overwhelming that it can be difficult to come to terms with what has happened.

 - Bargaining – This is the stage where a person may try to fix what has happened or plead a ‘higher being’ to bring the person back.
 There are sometimes thoughts of “‘Maybe I could have done things differently”, “If only I’d not argued with them…” or “If I knew more about their medical condition, I could have intervened”.
-We may feel helpless, hopeless and consumed by thoughts of, “What if?”
+We may feel helpless, hopeless and consumed by thoughts of “What if?”

 - Depression – The mix of emotions that usually accompanies the grieving process can typically lead to feelings of depression, anxiety and loneliness.